Shelly1986/portfolio/simplegui.md

 window = sg.Window('Cake Order',layout)
 ```

 Are we now ready to hit the 'Run' button?
-No, not yet.
+No, still not.
 Let us execute the next step and then we will Run the code to see if we have the window ready.

 ## Step 5 - Let us define some events.

-Before we run our code, we want to make sure that our window will be able to read the values that we enter and the buttons that we press.
+Before we run our code, we want to make sure that our window will be able to make sense of the events that happen in the window.
 Also, we want to be sure that the window will remain open on our screen unless and until we close it explicitly and hence the code below:

 ```{Python}
 while True: